 Apart from sexuality, Guo Meimei was back to her old self (albeit with a very different face) and her old habit of flaunting her wealth was still very much alive.
 As for how she managed to get rich so quickly after being released from prison, nobody knows.
 She had once mocked a critic, boasting that she earned 600,000 yuan a month.
 What’s certain is, she’s quickly popular again on social media, gaining a million adoring fans in no time.

 Of course, practically all get-rich-quick schemes are dodgy and not surprisingly Guo Meimei got into trouble again.
 This time, the story is a lot less complicated.
 She was tried for the crime of producing and selling toxic and harmful substances.
 The verdict was announced on 18 October 2021.

 According to reports, the Shanghai Railway Transportation Court found the defendants Guo Meimei and Wang Zouya guilty of selling toxic and harmful foods substances.
-Guo Meimei was sentenced to two and a half years in prison and a fine of 200,000 yuan for the crime while the defendant Wang Zouya was sentenced to seven months’ imprisonment and a fine of 10,000 yuan.
+Guo Meimei was sentenced to two and a half years in prison and a fine of 200,000 yuan for the crime while the other defendant, former policewoman Wang Zouya 汪邹雅 was sentenced to seven months’ imprisonment and a fine of 10,000 yuan.